Desk with Laptop, Calculator, Files and small model of house with epc colours

 Example picture of the Recoup Easyfit+:

-To be included in the EPC assessment, any WWHRS device you install must be listed in the Product Characteristics Database (PCDB), which is maintained by the Building Research Establishment (BRE).
+To be included in an EPC assessment, any WWHRS device you install must be listed in the Product Characteristics Database (PCDB), which is maintained by the Building Research Establishment (BRE).

 Check the PCDB before purchasing a device, and also check with a local Energy Assessor to make sure the device makes a difference to the rating for your property before proceeding.